Skip to main content

 The steps involved to set all this up include:

-• Obtain an API token to permit Terraform to use TFC
+1. Obtain an API token to enable Terraform to interact with TFC.

-• Generate a backend.tf file to configure Terraform to point at TFC as a remote backend
+2. Generate a backend.tf file to configure Terraform to use TFC as a remote backend.

-• Set up workspaces for each module managed by Terragrunt
+3. Set up workspaces for each module managed by Terragrunt.

 Setting up

-For this example, we’ll once again deploy an SQS queue from Gruntwork package-messaging repository.
+For demonstration purposes, we will deploy an SQS queue using the SQS module from the Gruntwork package-messaging repository.

 . ├── dev │ ├── account.hcl │ └── us-east-1 │ ├── region.hcl │ └── sqs │ └── terragrunt.hcl ├── common.hcl └── terragrunt.hcl